andres-erbsen/dename-writeup/dename.md

 To achieve optimal security, it is important that the servers are as independent as possible: operated by different parties, running different software and distributed geographically.
-To see how the last objective impacts performance, we ran 8 [WHAT INSTANCES?] in 8 different datacenters on 5 continents and measured the profile modification throughput.
+To see how the last objective impacts performance, we ran 7 `AWS i2.2xlarge` in 7 different datacenters on 4 continents and measured the profile modification throughput.
 As expected, performing multiple changes during the same consensus round keeps the consensus protocol out of the critical path and adding more servers results in minimal performance degradation.